RossBillings/budget_app/README.md

 # Budget App

+A powerful, SQLite-based budget tracking and analysis application that helps you manage and visualize your expenses with ease.

 The Budget App is a suite of Python scripts designed to help you import, track, and visualize your expenses.
 It consists of several modules that work together:
 	•	0-budget_app.py: Orchestrates the CSV import, expense tracking, and visualization scripts over a specified date range.
 	•	1-import_csv-TWO.py: Imports and cleans your expense CSV files.